Strapatsada – Greek Tomato Feta Scrambled Eggs (Kayanas)

 A plate with Greek scrambled eggs with tomatoes and a fork

 Strapatsada is one of those Greek dishes that sounds humble until you eat it.
 Ripe tomatoes, eggs, and crumbled feta, cooked together in olive oil until something quietly magical happens.
 It’s been a staple of Greek tables forever — a quick meze, a lazy lunch, a light dinner — and it’s one of the first things I reach for when summer tomatoes finally show up at the market.
-We also call it kayanas, depending on where in Greece you’re from, but whatever name you use, the result is the same: the best 15-minute meal you’ll make all week.
+We also call it kayanas, depending on where in Greece you’re from, but whatever you call it, the result is the same: the best 15-minute meal you’ll make all week.

 If you love these Eggs Strapatsada, you will also love these Fried Eggs and Fries-Avga me Patates, Eggplant Shakshuka or Eggs and tomatoes!